Microsoft 365 SharePoint, Teams, PowerShell, Azure, Search, Governance, Automation etc.

 The last step is to configure your Data Factory connection to SharePoint list using service principal and certificate you got earlier with steps 1-4.

-In cases Graph API does not provide required functionality – it’s ok to use SharePoint API, but please ensure certificate is used (not secret).
+If Graph API does not provide required functionality – it’s ok to use SharePoint API, but keep in mind in this case certificate should be used (not secret) for authentication

 High-level recommended steps are: